mkmorgan1/everything-converter/README.md

 # everything-converter
-An Application that converts everything
+An application that converts everything.